LimeChain/HCS-Integration-Node/README.md

 ![docs/images/HCS-Integration-Node-C3.png](docs/images/HCS-Integration-Node-C3.png)

-The five main models have their own inner components allowing them to work independently and also allowing for extensibility and modifiability.
+The five main modules have their own inner components allowing them to work independently and also allowing for extensibility and modifiability.

 ### REST API